 When it comes to college teaching, the elephant in the room is student evaluations.
 According to the book, the "faculty scuttlebutt that pervades many college campuses" states that "the best way to achieve a reputation for good teaching — or at least get high marks from student raters — is to offer a fluff course requiring students to do little work."

 I've believed in this so-called scuttlebutt, and I think I still do.
 In fact, I've often thought of college teaching as finding a tradeoff between "receive good evaluations" and "actually have high expectations for your students."
 Admittedly, this is a bit cynical.

-The book counters the scuttlebutt by pointing out that the “best” teachers simultaneously expect “more” from students and produce great satisfaction.
-So what’s the secret sauce?
-Apparently, it’s “an intricate web of beliefs, conceptions, attitudes, and practices,” but here’s the summary (spoiler: there is no secret sauce):
+The book counters the scuttlebutt by pointing out that the "best" teachers simultaneously expect "more" from students and produce great satisfaction.
+So what's the secret sauce?
+Apparently, it's "an intricate web of beliefs, conceptions, attitudes, and practices," but here's the summary, which basically says that there's no secret sauce:

 I cannot stress enough the simple yet powerful notion that the key to understanding the best teaching can be found not in particular practices or rules but in the attitudes of the teachers, in their faith in their students’ abilities to achieve, in their willingness to take their students seriously and to let them assume control of their own education, and in their commitment to let all policies and practices flow from central learning objectives and from a mutual respect and agreement between students and teachers.

 The emphasis in the passage above was from the original text, but I would have emphasized the same words because they are so frustratingly vague.
 Furthermore, this passage is followed by a bunch of quotes and anecdotes rather than numbers and figures.
 Not great coming from a book that claims to have done extensive studies.